wlevans/bluepill/uart_echo/README.md

 # uart_echo

-This is a simple program that echos back all data that is sent to in on USART1.
+This is a simple program that echos back all data that is received on USART1.

-## USART 1 Configuration:
+## USART 1 Configuration

 |Parameter    | Value |
 |:------------|------:|